aouwt/rotator/README.md

 I made this pretty much for my own use only, so I didn't really put in a lot of failsafes in it.

+Note that I am only able to test this on my own setup, so if anything fails, please let me know!
+I'd love to make this more universal!

 ## usage